simonmichael/hledger/hledger/hledger.m4.md

 ### JSON output

-- Not yet much used; real-world feedback is welcome.
+- This is not yet much used; real-world feedback is welcome.

-- Our JSON is rather large and verbose, as it is quite a faithful representation of hledger's internal data types.
+- Our JSON is rather large and verbose, since it is a faithful representation of hledger's internal data types.
 To understand the JSON, read the Haskell type definitions, which are mostly in
   <https://github.com/simonmichael/hledger/blob/master/hledger-lib/Hledger/Data/Types.hs>.